Nowadays it is fashionable for fashion brands to put their monogram on bags and clothes. Why are monograms used that way?

 Contemporary well-known monograms are of Louis Vuitton, Yves Saint Laurent and Fendi.

 I wrote part of this article years ago and the cause was a cycling tour in Breda, the Netherlands!
 Can you believe it? 🙂

 Not that the cycling itself had anything to do with it, but whenever I’m on the road – even though I’m retired, I still do this – I look at signboards, billboards, and lettering on trucks.

 Sometimes I see logotypes and monograms I immediately admire, sometimes I have an acute rejection.
 Yikes!

 I don’t believe in blindly imitating or copying anything somebody else made.
 But I do support getting inspired by others and modelling great stuff of others.
 That’s why it’s important to look around at what I see.

 I get inspired every day, looking at pages on the internet, browsing through magazines, visiting Instagram and even outside watching the vehicle lettering and signs on the buildings.
 After all, typography is one of my main loves.

 Real estate broker WIJ

-Breda had a new real estate broker.
+My hometown Breda had a new real estate broker.
 Their name was Wij, meaning ‘we’, and yes, it had that peculiar ligature I talked about in another article.
-The only place where the letter ij exists is over here, in Holland.
+The only place where the letter ij exists is over here, in the Netherlands.

 I hated the WIJ logo the minute I saw it.
 But why?
 I couldn’t get an immediate grip on that negative feeling.
 Therefore I had to analyse that logo and dig into my memory and archive for other images and letterforms.